Share:

 53

-Transplant and CAR-T Coordination, and Follow-up
+Transplant and CAR-T Coordination, and Early Follow-up

 This category accepts abstracts on pre- and post-transplant/cellular therapy care coordination, and programmes aimed at providing practice frameworks to enable monitoring of patients after transplant or cellular therapies.